Puseletso12/twitter-solo/README.md

 # twitter-solo

 # background story
 - when I started this project, it was supposed to be a Twitter Clone, it was an independent web development endeavor of mine and recently it has formerly been renamed to 'X'.
+This is therefore the X clone.

  # technologies used
  - HTML